The door clicked shut, muffling the cries behind.

 Irwan stood in front of the main door, hearing his wife Diana pacify his youngest son, Dani, inside the flat.
 Dani cried every night begging his father not to leave for work as a night shift aviation screening officer at the airport.

 Irwan took in a deep breath.
-His leg sometimes hurt from the fall he took in his previous job.
+His leg sometimes hurt from the fall he took at his previous job.
 No one helped or showed concern to him then, a disappointment he would carry forward till his grudge wore off with time.

 “I had to support a family of five on less than $1,200 a month.”